aptos-labs/Aptos-Unity-SDK/README.md

 The goal of this SDK is to provide a set of tools for developers to build multi-platform applications (mobile, desktop, web, VR) using the Unity game engine and the Aptos blockchain infrastructure.

 ## Getting Started
 To get started, you may check our [Quick Start Guide](#quick-start-video).
-A set of examples and templates is also provided in the `Assets/Aptos/Unity-SDK/SDK-Examples` directory.
+A set of examples is also provided in the `Assets/Aptos-Unity-SDK/SDK-Examples` directory.
+A local version of Doxygen-generated documentation for the classes can be found in `Assets/Aptos-Unity-SDK/Documentation/html/index.html`.
+A hosted version of the latter documentation can found in [here](https://aptos-unity-sdk-docs.netlify.app/).

 This accompanying README file provides further details on the SDK and integration.

 ### Installation